xfiveco/js-coding-standards/README.md

 ## Variables

-When you're starting a new project, please use the following naming conventions:
+When you're starting a new project, use the following naming conventions:

 - Prefer [block scoping](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/block) with let and const.
 - Use `const` to assign a variable unless you’re certain you’re going to reassign it later.